What Is Soul Fatigue?

 One of my doctors once said: we aren’t looking for the light at the end of the tunnel here, just the shape of it so you know how to not smack your face into the wall.

-Call it what it is.“I’m soul tired.”
-It’s not weakness, it’s naming the beast so it doesn’t keep hiding in the dark.
+Call it what it is and don’t dance around it.“I’m soul tired.”
+It’s not a weakness, it’s naming the beast so it doesn’t keep hiding in the dark.
+Time to drop the act you’ve learned to perfect and let yourself be messy, unmotivated, pissed off, tearful, and flat.

 You don’t have to keep putting on a show for the world while you bleed behind the curtain.
 It’s really unnecessary.

-Hunt for tiny sparks that stirs something.
-A smell that makes you feel safe (lavender is mine).
+Hunt for tiny sparks that stirs something, it could be as small as a smell that makes you feel safe (lavender is mine).
 You don’t need a brand-new life, you just need one reminder that you’re still alive.
+Soften the world around you with extra pillows and turn the volume down around you.
+Dim the lights and for the love of god, get off of social media!

 Wrap yourself in comfort, even if it’s small.

-You Are Still In There
+You’re Still In There

 You don’t have to blaze bright again, not yet.